wp-plugins/wider-admin-menu/readme.txt

 == Changelog ==

+= 1.0 =
+* Refactored to object-oriented.
+* Improved i18n, ready for translations.

 = 0.3 =
 * Use PHP `version_compare` function.
 * Fix footer style for WordPress 3.5 to 3.7.1.